misabitencourt/input-select-image/README.md

 # Input to select image
 Using browser javascript to create a user image selection input using webrtc to capture photo.
-If browser dont supports webrtc, a file dialog will be trigger.
+If browser doesnt supports webrtc, a file dialog will be trigger.

 ```